 The laser makes a small incision that allows the surgeon to remove a lenticular (disc shaped) piece of cornea – thus SMall Incision LEnticular LASER.
 SMILE laser eye surgery is the next evolution in laser eye surgery, designed to put minimal pressure on the eye, making it a comfortable procedure.

 SMILE laser eye surgery is a one-step, one laser minimally invasive procedure using photo separation of of tissue.
 Highly focused laser light is used to create a precise lens-shaped disc of tissue within the cornea, which is removed through a tiny keyhole incision.
 Once this is done, the cornea is reshaped and vision is corrected.
 The laser part of SMILE laser eye surgery takes less than 25 seconds.

 Not only does SMILE laser eye surgery produce excellent visual results, the keyhole technique means there is minimal interference with corneal nerves.
 So recovery is rapid.
 Longer term, this also helps to avoid dry eye problems and to best preserve the strength of the cornea.

-LASIK – short for ‘laser-assisted in situ keratomileusis’ is a proven procedure that allows a surgeon to correct the vision of a patient.
+LASIK – short for ‘laser-assisted in situ keratomileusis’ is a proven procedure that allows a surgeon to best correct the vision of a patient.
 It’s a tried and true method for laser eye surgery, with millions of people worldwide having undergone the procedure.